Proud of our past, ready for our future.

 Local musicians like Midnight Oils’s Jim Moginie, Bec Sandridge, Elana Stone and Lindsay McDougall have performed at our events.
 Multi award winning Alex the Astronaut supported our last event for Women in Clean Energy.

-We are in support of the proposed offshore wind area.
-Hi Neighbour views low carbon energy including wind, solar, hydrogen as key tools in the global energy transformation that will see us make the essential shift away from fossil fuels.
-As an organisation we seek to responsibly engage with low carbon technology in all the forms that arrive in our region.
+Hi Neighbour views renewable energy generation and storage as key tools in the global energy transformation that will see us make the essential shift away from fossil fuels.
+As an organisation we seek to responsibly engage with clean energy technology in all the forms that arrive in our region.

 1. Rigorous and independent environmental assessments